billspat/PyGenePlexus/docker/README.md

 ### shell:

-`docker run -it --rm geneplexus:latest-string`
+`docker run -it --rm geneplexus:latest-STRING`

    - replace the tag 'latest-string' with the tag for the network you want to use
    - this will start a Python console that you can `import geneplexus` and use as you.